-Below, we’ll break down each of their features to help you determine whether the Tascam DR-40 or the Zoom H4N is the right choice for your recording needs.
+Below, we’ll break down each feature to help you determine whether the Tascam DR-40 or the Zoom H4N is the right choice for your recording needs.

 Table of Contents

-Let’s begin by taking a look at the design of each handheld recorder’s design.
+Let’s begin by looking at each handheld recorder’s design.
 Aesthetically, both the Tascam DR-40 and the Zoom H4N would fit in with any recording setup.
 Both are remarkably similar in this respect, and each brand seems to have thought about style and durability.

 Ease of Use

-So, whether you need to hit record, playback your tracks, or skip back to make sure everything sounds excellent before you start your full recording session, it’s all super easy.
+So, it’s all super easy whether you need to hit record, playback your tracks, or skip back to make sure everything sounds excellent before you start your full recording session.
+It’s also effortless to see what microphone you’re recording with, your recording time, and other essential information through the large screen both recorders feature.

 This undeniably saves you time when it comes to editing.
 It also eliminates the nightmare scenario of uploading your file to your editing software and finding nothing has been captured!

-Since you’ll be recording remotely with the Tascam DR-40 or Zoom H4N, you’ll also need to make sure that a power source is available.
+Since you’ll be recording remotely with the Tascam DR-40 or Zoom H4N, you’ll also need to ensure that a power source is available.

 It’s no secret that audio recording equipment can be an expensive investment.
 So, what’s the price comparison between the Tascam DR-40 and the Zoom H4N?
 There isn’t a lot in it, but the Tascam DR-40 comes out as the cheaper of the two, with a general saving of around $50.

 Is there an outright winner between the Tascam DR-40 and the Zoom H4N?
-Both are quite similar, not only in design but also in functionality.
+Both are pretty similar, not only in design but also in functionality.
 And this makes choosing the best a little difficult.
 You need to consider your recording needs to determine the right choice for you.